tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 *Note: an alternative solution would be to split the TypeTensor interfaces and classes in two types: one for read-only operations and another inheriting from it for read & write.
 This gives more control at compile time to ensure that users won't attempt to modify a read-only tensor.
-But it will also increase the size and the complexity of the code in the utilities.*
+But it will also double the number of interfaces and classes in the utility library.*

 ### User-allocated Tensors